Codyle212/blog-microservice/README.md

 # blog-microservice
-- Dev environment with k8s,ingress-nginx and skaffold
+- K8s Dev environment using skaffold
 - Start the k8s cluster with `skaffold dev`
+- Routing and Proxy with ingress-nginx